Selinede/Arctic_shores-sauce/README.md

  The following steps was taken to actualize this Test.
 They are :

  1. Created a Project on Github Repository titled Arctic_shores-sauce

+ 3. Initialized my local enviroment using the command git init

- 2. Cloned the repository to my local machine using the following command: git clone https://github.com/Selinede/Arctic_shores-sauce.git
+ 4. Cloned the repository to my local machine using the following command: git clone https://github.com/Selinede/Arctic_shores-sauce.git

- 3. Navigate to the project's directory: cd Arctic_Shores-Sauce
+ 5. Navigate to the project's directory: cd Arctic_shores-sauce

- 4. Install the dependencies by running the following command: npm install cypress --save-dev
+ 6. Install the dependencies by running the following command: npm install cypress --save-dev

- 5. npx cypress open
+ 7. npx cypress open

- 6. Click on the “E2E Testing” button on the left to get started.
+ 8. Click on the “E2E Testing” button on the left to get started.

- 7. The following Configuration files are configured by Cypress so you don't need to do anything, just click on continue button at the bottom.These files are;
+ 9. The following Configuration files are configured by Cypress so you don't need to do anything, just click on continue button at the bottom.These files are;
  a. config.ts
  b. e2e.ts
  c. command.ts
  d. example.json

- 8. Choose a Browser of choice.
+ 10. Choose a Browser of choice.
 Google Chrome and Safari was used for this Project

- 9. Click on the “Create new spec” button.
+ 11. Click on the “Create new spec” button.

- 10. Rename file 'sauce_valid_login-functionality.cy.js', then click 'Create Spec
+ 12. Rename file 'sauce_valid_login-functionality.cy.js', then click 'Create Spec

- 11. Then click on the “Okay, run the spec” button.
+ 13. Then click on the “Okay, run the spec” button.

- 12. Cypress will then run our spec against their Kitchen Sink sample application.
+ 14. Cypress will then run our spec against their Kitchen Sink sample application.

  Now that I have created our spec file, I need to update it for our course application.